- Files and Folders Backup

 For more detailed info about how Real-time Sync works, please refer to real-time file sync.

-When creating a Sync task, you can see "Sync Options".
-Click it and in the pop-up window, you will see there are two features, one is "Comments" and then another one is "Enable Emal Notification".
-You can write comments for this task to help you distinguish it from other sync tasks and you can also enable email notification for this task so you will know the backup result.
+When creating a Sync task, you will see "Sync Options".
+Click it and in the pop-up window, you will see there are two options, one is "Comments", the other is "Enable Email Notification".
+You can write comments for this task to help you distinguish it from other sync tasks and you can also enable email notifications for this task to receive an email informing you of the backup result.

 Disable the "Scheduled" option